Secured by Design will be at the FIT Show

 This work has involved tackling the wide variations in the quality of products installed during the housing boom of the 1960s, 70s and 80s when security was barely considered and windows could be lifted out almost as easily as they were installed.

 To combat the rise in burglary that resulted, SBD set about looking at the quality of the products being sold against those originally tested.
 Indeed SBD instigated the formation of the UK Test House Studies Group and Certification Bodies Group for doorsets, windows and lock products and have chaired these groups for almost 20 years with the sole aim being to ensure there is parity between test and certification bodies.
 Better quality means these products last longer too, making them more cost effective and leading to greater sustainability in crime prevention.

 Today, door and window manufacturers must be certified by a United Kingdom Accreditation Service (UKAS) certification body before becoming an SBD member company and being considered for SBD’s coveted Police Preferred Specification.

-Currently more than 800 companies have products which have achieved SBD accreditation.
-SBD is the only way for companies to obtain police accreditation for security-related products in the UK.
+There are currently hundreds of companies who have many thousand products which have achieved SBD accreditation.
+SBD is the only way for companies to obtain police recognition for security-related products in the UK.

 Glass Times magazine are providing visitors to the show with a passport which gives them the opportunity to win £10,000.
 All visitors must do is visit 20 chosen stands – of which SBD’s stand C28 is one – and have their passport stamped.
 Those who get all 20 stamps are entered in the prize draw.

 The FIT Show will take place at the NEC, Birmingham, over three days: